Q: What can I do with Digital Banking?

 Account information is generally reflected in real time, which means it is current and up to the minute with regard to transactions posted to the account.
 Immediate transfers will be immediately reflected in your account balance viewed online.

-Q: Can I transfer money from my checking account to pay my Island loan?
+Q: Can I transfer money from my checking account to pay my North Island loan?

-Yes, you may use funds from an Island checking, savings, or money market account to make an Island loan payment.
+Yes, you may use funds from a North Island checking, savings, or money market account to make a North Island loan payment.

 Q: Is there a way to view the transfers that I have made?